 In a press briefing late last week, Dr. Michael J. Ryan, executive director of the World Health Organization’s (WHO) health emergency program also noted that masks are most useful and most needed in medical settings — as these providers have the most direct contact with infected patients.
 “There are severe strains on protective equipment around the world.
 Our primary concern is to ensure that our front line health workers are protected and that they have the equipment they need to do their jobs,” Dr. Ryan said.

 When is it appropriate to use a face mask?

-When it comes to face masks there are two different models that people are typically referring to: the N95 Respirator and your standard surgical mask.
+When it comes to medical-grade face masks there are two different models that people are typically referring to: the N95 Respirator and your standard surgical mask.
 For civilians, it is recommended that you use cloth face coverings (DIY or purchased) with an adequate number of layers.